 Bio

-I have a PhD in Management from the Freie Universitaet Berlin.
-I have held visiting positions at the Kellogg School of Management and the Industrial and Labor Relations School at Cornell University, where I was a Fulbright Scholar.
-Before joining Tilburg University, I was a postdoctoral scholar at the Hertie School.
+I have a PhD in Management from the Freie Universitaet Berlin and have held visiting positions at the Kellogg School of Management and Cornell University, where I was a Fulbright Scholar.
+Currently, I am the program coordinator of the Organizing for Global Social Issues track in the Master Organization and Management Studies.

 Courses